 Special diesel train trip to Royal Portbury Docks

-March 2017: On Sat 4 March a special excursion train – the diesel hauled Bristol Docker – will run down the Portishead line to Royal Portbury Docks as part of a tour of freight-only lines around Bristol.
+4 March 2017: On Sat 4 March a special excursion train – the diesel hauled Bristol Docker – ran down the Portishead line to Royal Portbury Docks as part of a tour of freight-only lines around Bristol.